-All children are taught within their peer class group with learning outcomes differentiated to FINAL DIRECTORY 2014 v2 accommodate the range of needs within the classroom.
+All children are taught within their peer class group with learning outcomes differentiated to accommodate the range of needs within the classroom.
 If appropriate, supplementary programmes are used to provide more focused, targeted support whilst also giving the children access to a broad, rich curriculum.
 This additional support is most often delivered by a Teaching Assistant on a one-to-one basis or within a small group.